makwetjat/devops-network/README.md

 git push origin main

 N.B - Once it’s inside the repo, Git LFS will handle it correctly — no need to keep it elsewhere

+# Install all required packages for new builds